 The name and contact details of the Company’s data protection officer (or other contact point where more information can be obtained);

 Details of the measures taken, or proposed to be taken, by the Company to address the breach including, where appropriate, measures to mitigate its possible adverse effects.

 This Policy shall be deemed effective as of 18.4.2018.
 No part of this Policy shall have retroactive effect and shall thus apply only to matters occurring on or after this date.

 Schedule 1: Our Use Of Personal Data And Our Purpose

 The following personal data may be collected, held, and processed by the Company:

-- Name, address, email, job title, company name are necessary for the performance of a contract (legal ground: contractual necessity)
+User account: Name, address, email, job title, company name are necessary for the performance of a contract (legal ground: contractual necessity, we are Data Controlled)

-- IP address and cookie necessary for technical and controlling purposes and for user support activities (legal ground: legitimate interests);
+Technical measures: IP address and cookie necessary for technical and controlling purposes and for user support activities (legal ground: legitimate interests; we are Data Controlled);